quantmind/pulsar/docs/source/design.rst

 CPU-bound
 ~~~~~~~~~~~~~~~
-Another way for an actor to function is to use its :attr:`Actor.thread_pool`
+Another way for an actor to function is to use its :attr:`.Actor.thread_pool`
 to perform CPU intensive operations, such as calculations, data manipulation
 or whatever you need them to do.
-CPU-bound :class:`Actor` have the following properties:
+CPU-bound :class:`.Actor` have the following properties:

 .. _request-loop:

-* Their :attr:`Actor.event_loop` listen for requests on file descriptors
+* Their :attr:`.Actor._loop` listen for requests on file descriptors
   as usual and it is running (and installed) in the :ref:`actor io thread <actor-io-thread>`
   as usual.
-* The threads in the :attr:`Actor.thread_pool` install an additional :class:`EventLoop`
+* The threads in the :attr:`.Actor.thread_pool` install an additional :class:`EventLoop`
   which listen for events on a message queue.
   Pulsar refers to this specialised event loop as the **request loop**.